juki90/stackx-task-mgmt-app/server-trpc-fastify/README.md

 `npm install`

-Run this command only for the first time:
+Run these commands in following order for the first time:

+`npm run db:clientinit:dev`

-`npm run db:recreate:dev`
+`npm run db:create:dev`

 and then start server:

-`npm run start:dev`
+`npm run dev`

 and now you can interact with this API